Order of the Bath: Foundation of the order

 The prime mover in the establishment of the Order of the Bath was John Anstis, Garter King of Arms, England's highest heraldic officer.
-Sir Anthony Wagner, a recent holder of the office of Garter, wrote of Anstis's motivations:
+Robert Walpole, the de facto head of His Majesty's government, was also eager to have the Order created to reduce the Duke of Montagu's financial claims on the government for a failed attempt at colonial expansion.
+Thus, allowing Montagu to become the Order's first Great Master, would encourage him to lay aside, or at least modify, his immense financial claim on the government.
+Sir Anthony Wagner, a more recent holder of the office of Garter King of Arms (1961–1978), wrote of Anstis's motivations:

-It was Martin Leake's opinion that the trouble and opposition Anstis met with in establishing himself as Garter so embittered him against the heralds that when at last in 1718 he succeeded, he made it his prime object to aggrandise himself and his office at their expense.
+It was Martin Leake's opinion that the trouble and opposition Anstis met with in establishing himself as Garter [King of Arms] so embittered him against the heralds that when at last in 1718 he succeeded, he made it his prime object to aggrandise himself and his office at their expense.
 It is clear at least that he set out to make himself indispensable to the Earl Marshal, which was not hard, their political principles being congruous and their friendship already established, but also to Sir Robert Walpole and the Whig ministry, which can by no means have been easy, considering his known attachment to the Pretender and the circumstances under which he came into office. ...
 The main object of Anstis's next move, the revival or institution of the Order of the Bath was probably that which it in fact secured, of ingratiating him with the all-powerful Prime Minister Sir Robert Walpole.

-The use of honours in the early eighteenth century differed considerably from the modern honours system in which hundreds, if not thousands, of people each year receive honours on the basis of deserving accomplishments.
-The only honours available at that time were hereditary (not life) peerages and baronetcies, knighthoods and the Order of the Garter (or the Order of the Thistle for Scots), none of which were awarded in large numbers (the Garter and the Thistle are limited to 24 and 16 living members respectively.)
+The use of honours in the early eighteenth century differed considerably from the modern honours system, in which hundreds, if not thousands, of people each year receive honours on the basis of deserving accomplishments.
+The only honours available at that time were hereditary (not life) peerages and baronetcies, knighthoods, and the Order of the Garter (or the Order of the Thistle for Scots), none of which were awarded in large numbers (the Garter and the Thistle are limited to twenty-four and sixteen living members respectively).
 The political environment was also significantly different from today:

 The Sovereign still exercised a power to be reckoned with in the eighteenth century.
 The Court remained the centre of the political world.
 The King was limited in that he had to choose Ministers who could command a majority in Parliament, but the choice remained his.
 The leader of an administration still had to command the King's personal confidence and approval.
 A strong following in Parliament depended on being able to supply places, pensions, and other marks of Royal favour to the government's supporters.